 |Caxiuanã, Pará, Brazil

 The Paradise Tanager is distributed in a broad arc round the north and west of the Amazon Basin.
 It appear to be absent from much of central Amazonia and south of the Amazon.
-These birds at Caxiuanã may represent a range extension according to the map in Isler.
+These birds at Caxiuanã (photos 1 to 3) may represent a slight range extension according to the map at Birdlife International.

 It has bright and unmistakable plumage with an apple-green head and black upperparts.
 As noted above the lower back is scarlet and the rump is either scarlet or orange-yellow.
 Underparts are mainly turquoise.

 |Photos 4 and 5 were taken on the Loreto Road in Ecuador and are of the nominate sub-species.|

 |If you do not see a menu on the left, you may have arrived at this page from another site.
 Please click Home to get to my main page.|